Miss Cochrane

 READING

 During Guided Reading lessons, children will continue to build on the eight reading comprehension skills (a copy of which can be found in your child’s reading record) through discussion, key questioning and follow-up tasks.
-We will begin the year with The Twits by Roald Dahl.
+We will be using the text I am The Seed That Grew the Tree: A Nature Poem for Every Day of the Year by Fiona Waters and Frann Preston-Gannon.

 RECOMMENDED READS